Discover the landscapes, history and culture, as well as the amazing flora and fauna of this exotic and evocative island

 Day 3 - Mulu National Park - into the interior

-Transfer by plane into the island’s interior to visit the awesome World Heritage Mulu National Park, where we’ll stay in the well-appointed lodges of the national park itself.
-Afternoon visit to Deer and Lang Caves – two of the Park’s most spectacular, and indeed two of the world’s largest caves.
+Transfer by plane into the island’s interior to visit the awesome UNESCO World Heritage Gunung Mulu National Park, where we’ll stay in well-appointed national park lodges.
+Afternoon hike to Deer and Lang Caves – two of the Park’s most spectacular, and indeed two of the world’s largest caves.
 After dinner, there’s an optional night hike for those who’d like to experience the sounds and sights of the rainforest after dark.

-Overnight: Mulu Transport: Plane, Walk, Meals: B, L,
+Overnight: Mulu Transport: Plane, Walk, Meals: B, D,

 Day 4 - Mulu - the world's longest cave and a canopy walkway

 Morning boat trip up the jungle-lined Clearwater River to visit the famous cave of the same name which at 107 kms is a contender for the longest in the world.
-Additional visit to the magnificent Wind Cave before returning to the Park HQ for a tree-top level view of the lush forest and birdlife on the canopy walkway, one of the longest canopy walkways in Asia!
+Additional visit to the magnificent Wind Cave before returning to the Park HQ for a tree-top level view of the lush forest and birdlife on the canopy walkway – one of the longest in Asia!

 Overnight: Mulu Transport: Boat, Walk, Meals: B, L,